knuesel/typst-minideck/lib/util.typ

 // Return the margins from the current context as a dict of absolute lengths
 // with fields `left`, `right`, `top`, `bottom`.
-// The `text-size` parameter is used to convert em lenghts.
+// The `text-size` parameter is used to convert em lengths.
 If unspecified,
-// the context's text size is used.
+// the context's text size is used, but that might give wrong results.
-#let context-margins(text-size: auto) = {
+#let margins(text-size: auto) = {
   let p-size = page-size()
   let margins = standard-margin-fields(page.margin)